codingFreak-Adisin/Smart-Irrigation-System/README.md

 5) Bluetooth Module
 6) Relay Module
 7) A Motor
+8) Breadboard
+9) LED Light
-8) 2 9v batteries, a plastic pipe, and some jumper wires
+10) 2 9v batteries, a plastic pipe, and some jumper wires